WebAssembly/component-model/design/mvp/Explainer.md

 in the supertype if the subtype's `case` `refines` (directly or transitively) some `case` in the supertype.

-The sets of values allowed for the remaining *specialized* interface types are defined by the following mapping:
+The sets of values allowed for the remaining *specialized value types* are defined by the following mapping:
 ```
-              (tuple <intertype>*) ↦ (record (field "𝒊" <intertype>)*) for 𝒊=0,1,...
+            (tuple <valtype>*) ↦ (record (field "𝒊" <valtype>)*) for 𝒊=0,1,...
                (flags <name>*) ↦ (record (field <name> bool)*)
                           unit ↦ (record)
                 (enum <name>+) ↦ (variant (case <name> unit)+)
-              (option <intertype>) ↦ (variant (case "none") (case "some" <intertype>))
+            (option <valtype>) ↦ (variant (case "none") (case "some" <valtype>))
-              (union <intertype>+) ↦ (variant (case "𝒊" <intertype>)+) for 𝒊=0,1,...
+            (union <valtype>+) ↦ (variant (case "𝒊" <valtype>)+) for 𝒊=0,1,...
-(expected <intertype> <intertype>) ↦ (variant (case "ok" <intertype>) (case "error" <intertype>))
+(expected <valtype> <valtype>) ↦ (variant (case "ok" <valtype>) (case "error" <valtype>))
                         string ↦ (list char)
 ```
 Note that, at least initially, variants are required to have a non-empty list of cases.
 This could be relaxed in the future to allow an empty list of cases, with the empty `(variant)` effectively serving as a [bottom type] and indicating unreachability.

-Building on these interface types, there are four kinds of types describing the four kinds of importable/exportable component definitions.
-(In the future, a fifth type will be added for [resource types][Resource and Handle Types].)
+The remaining 5 type constructors use `valtype` to complete the description of a shared-nothing component interface:

-A `functype` describes a component function whose parameters and results are `intertype` values.
-Thus `functype` is completely disjoint from [`core:functype`] in the WebAssembly Core spec, whose parameters and results are [`core:valtype`] values.
-As a low-level compiler target, `core:functype` returns zero or more results.
-In contrast, as a high-level interface type designed to be maximally bound to a variety of source languages, `functype` always returns a single type, with `unit` being used for functions that don't return an interesting value (analogous to "void" in some languages).
+The `func` type constructor describes a component-level function definition that takes and returns component-level value types.
+In contrast to [`core:functype`] which, as a low-level compiler target for a stack machine, returns zero or more results, `functype` always returns a single type, with `unit` being used for functions that don't return an interesting value (analogous to "void" in some languages).
+Having a single return type simplifies the binding of `functype` into a wide variety of source languages.
 As syntactic sugar, the text format of `functype` additionally allows `result` to be absent, interpreting this as `(result unit)`.

-Since `core:functype` can only appear syntactically within a `(module ...)` S-expression, there is never a need to syntactically distinguish `functype` from `core:functype` in the text
-format: the context dictates which one a `(func ...)` S-expression parses into.
+The `component` type constructor is symmetric to the core `module` type constructor, although its grammar is factored to share declarators with the `instance` type constructor.
+The `import` and `export` declarator names must be distinct within a single type.

+The `externdesc` production (used to declare the types of imported/exported values) includes two additional type constructors that are not currently present in `deftype` (since there is currently no reason for allowing them to be shared or named as type definitions):

-A `valuetype` describes a single `intertype` value that is to be consumed exactly once during component instantiation.
+The `value` case describes an imported or exported `valtype` value that is to be consumed exactly once during instantiation.
 How this happens is described below along with [`start` definitions](#start-definitions).

-As described above, components and modules are immutable values representing code that cannot be run until instantiated via `instance` definition.
-Thus, `moduletype` and `componenttype` describe *uninstantiated code*. `moduletype` and `componenttype` contain not just import and export definitions, but also type and alias definitions, allowing them to capture type sharing relationships between imports and exports.
-This type sharing becomes necessary (not just a size optimization) with the upcoming addition of [type imports and exports] to Core WebAssembly and, symmetrically, [resource and handle types] to the Component Model.

-The `instancetype` type constructor describes component instances, which are named tuples of other definitions.
-Although `instance` definitions can produce both module *and* component instances, only *component* instances can be imported or exported (due to the overall [shared-nothing design](../high-level/Choices.md) of the Component Model) and thus only *component* instances need explicit type definitions.
-Consequently, the text format of `instancetype` does not include a syntax for defining *module* instance types.
-As with `componenttype` and `moduletype`, `instancetype` allows nested type and alias definitions to allow type sharing.

-Lastly, to ensure cross-language interoperability, `moduletype`, `componenttype` and `instancetype` all require import and export names to be unique (within a particular module, component, instance or type thereof).
-In the case of `moduletype` and two-level imports, this translates to requiring that import name *pairs* must be *pair*-wise unique.
-Since the current Core WebAssembly validation rules allow duplicate imports, this means that some valid modules will not be typeable and will fail validation if used with the Component Model.
+The `type` case describes an imported or exported type along with its bounds, which currently only has an `eq` option that says that the imported/exported type must be exactly equal to the given immediate type.
+There are two main use cases for this in the short-term:
+* Type exports allow a component or interface to associate a name with a structural type (e.g., `(export "nanos" (type (eq u64)))`) which bindings generators can use to generate type aliases (e.g., `typedef uint64_t nanos;`).
+* Type imports and exports allow a component to explicitly specify the type parameters used to monomorphize a generic interface being imported or exported.

+When [resource and handle types] are added to the explainer, `typebound` will be extended with a `sub` option (symmetric to the [type-imports] proposal) that allows importing and exporting *abstract* types.

 With what's defined so far, we can define component types using a mix of inline and out-of-line type definitions: